sst/guide/index.md

 ---
 layout: lander
-description: "Serverless Stack (SST) is a framework that makes it easy to build serverless applications by allowing you to test your Lambda functions live.
+description: "SST is a framework that makes it easy to build serverless applications by allowing you to test your Lambda functions live.
 Check out our examples to get started.
 Or follow our step-by-step tutorials for creating full-stack apps with serverless and React.js on AWS."
 ---

 <header class="lander-header" role="banner">